YinHk-Notes/Reactjs-notes-and-cheatsheet/cheatsheet/Hook/useMemo.md

 ### useMemo

-The useMemo Hook can be used to keep expensive, resource intensive functions from needlessly running.
+The useMemo Hook can be used to memorized a return value and keep expensive, resource intensive functions from needlessly running.

 In this example, we have an expensive function that runs on every render.